MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/appointment-booking/overview.md

   - **IT Localization** records the app string replacements for every localized version of the app
   - **IT Error** records all errors from app and flows
-- One choice: **ISO Language Code** stores the abbreviation for available language codes
+- One choice: **ISO Language Code** stores the abbreviation for available language codes.

 ## Appointment Booking solution components